SecurCrew/CareerGuidance-Website/README.md

 🎯 **Career Assessment:** Take our comprehensive career assessment to discover your strengths, interests, and potential career paths tailored to your unique profile.

-🔍 **Explore Careers:** Dive into a vast database of careers, each accompanied by detailed information, salary expectations, and required skills.
+🔍 **Explore Careers:** Dive into a vast database of careers, each accompanied by detailed information,and required skills.

 📚 **Educational Resources:** Access a curated collection of educational resources, including articles, videos, and courses, to enhance your knowledge and skills in your chosen field.